How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 Running cash total = Previous month's ending balance + current month’s balance

-This gives you a clear view of how your operational activity impacts liquidity over time, so you can analyse the cash flow patterns: For each month:
+This gives you a clear picture of how your operational activity impacts liquidity over time, so you can analyze the cash flow patterns: For each month:

 Balance per month = Total revenues – Total expenses